-The coronavirus (COVID-19) pandemic has had, and will continue to have, a negative impact on the Company's business, financial condition, cash flows, results of operations and supply chain.
+The COVID-19 pandemic has had, and will continue to have, a negative impact on the Company's business, financial condition, cash flows, results of operations and supply chain.

-The COVID-19 pandemic has resulted in national, state and local government authorities implementing numerous measures to try to contain the virus, such as travel bans and restrictions, border closings, restrictions on public gatherings, quarantining of people who may have been exposed to the virus, shelter-in-place restrictions, and limitations or shutdowns of business operations.
-These measures have impacted and may further impact the Company's workforce and operations, the operations of its clients, and those of its suppliers.
+The COVID-19 pandemic resulted in national, state and local government authorities implementing numerous measures to try to contain the virus, such as travel bans and restrictions, border closings, restrictions on public gatherings, quarantining of people who may have been exposed to the virus, shelter-in-place restrictions, and limitations or shutdowns of business operations.
+These measures, some of which are continuing or being re-implemented in light of new variants of the virus, have impacted and may further impact the Company's workforce and operations, the operations of its clients, and those of its suppliers.
 Quad has significant operations in the United States and printing operations or investments in printing operations in England, France, Germany, Poland, Argentina, Colombia, Mexico, Peru, Brazil and India, and each of these countries has been affected by the pandemic and taken measures to try to contain it, resulting in disruptions at some of the Company's printing facilities and support operations.
 There is still uncertainty regarding the full impact and duration of such measures and potential future measures, and restrictions on the Company's access to its facilities or on its support operations or workforce, or similar limitations for Quad's suppliers.

-The COVID-19 pandemic has significantly increased economic and demand uncertainty and has caused an economic slowdown that may continue.
-The pandemic has also weakened demand for the Company's products and services, which has resulted in a decline in sales, and it remains uncertain what impact this weakened demand will have on future sales once conditions further improve.
-The pandemic could also continue to disrupt the Company's supply chain.
+The COVID-19 pandemic has weakened demand for the Company's products and services, which has resulted in a decline in sales, and it remains uncertain what impact this weakened demand will have on future sales once conditions continue to further improve.
+The pandemic has also disrupted the Company's supply chain and resulted in rising inflationary cost pressures within the Company's raw materials, distribution and labor.